Skip to main content

 Data normalizerโ€‹

-Data normalizer changes the structure of the input data, so it can be loaded into destination.
+The data normalizer changes the structure of the input data so it can be loaded into the destination.
 The standard dlt normalizer creates a relational structure from Python dictionaries and lists.
-Elements of that structure: table and column definitions, are added to the schema.
+Elements of that structure, such as table and column definitions, are added to the schema.

-The data normalizer is configurable and users can plug their own normalizers i.e. to handle the parent-child table linking differently or generate parquet-like data structs instead of child tables.
+The data normalizer is configurable, and users can plug in their own normalizers, for example, to handle nested table linking differently or generate parquet-like data structures instead of nested tables.

 Tables and columnsโ€‹

 The key components of a schema are tables and columns.
-You can find a dictionary of tables in tables key or via tables property of Schema object.
+You can find a dictionary of tables in the tables key or via the tables property of the Schema object.

 A table schema has the following properties: